Can a Christian’s name be blotted out of the Book of LIfe?

 Both of these passages clearly describe unbelievers as those whose name has not been written in the book of life from the foundation of the world.
 Taken together, these passages can only mean that believers’ names are written in the book of life from the foundation of the world, and can never be blotted out.
 Likewise, unbelievers’ names were never written in the book of life, and therefore were never blotted out from it.

-Having said that, there are two passages in Scripture that speak of names being blotted out of the book of life, as shown below.
+Having said that, there are three passages in Scripture that refer to names being blotted out (or erased) from the book of life, as shown below.

 “For they have persecuted him whom You Yourself have smitten, And they tell of the pain of those whom You have wounded.
 Add iniquity to their iniquity, And may they not come into Your righteousness.
 May they be blotted out of the book of life And may they not be recorded with the righteous.”
 (Psalm 69:26-28)